yifu0529/github.io/Pages/projects.md

 ---

-**Risk-aware game framework for coordianting microgrids in the energy and reserve markets**
+**Risk-aware game framework for coordinating microgrids in the energy and reserve markets**

 *Prof. Hobbs' group, Whiting School of Engineering, Johns Hopkins University (JHU)*		April 2022 – October 2022